forestdb/forestdb.org/models/adjectives-qud.md

 Before trying out our model, there are several possible permutations and predictions possible.
 Based upon the working parts our model features, we predict that, depending on which QUD is being discussed, we can have a fairly good idea of what utterances will be stated.
 Let’s take a look at each one to clarify.
 First, let’s say that my friends and I are strolling downtown at the beach.
 We happen upon an ice cream shop and, in the heat of the midday, such a treat sounds like a great idea to all of us.
 I want to buy my own ice cream, but I only have $15 in my wallet.
 By weighing the QUD “less than $15?” higher than the others, we see that if someone utters that the ice cream is “cheap”, then I as the pragmatic listener assume that the ice cream is somewhere beneath the threshold of $15.
 If, however, I hear my friend say that the ice cream is “expensive”, the model accurately predicts that I will assume that the ice cream is close to the threshold, but not over (since the QUD is concerned with if the treat fits in my budget).
 Now, let’s say that the QUD is actually “is it expensive?”
-With our previously established threshold of $15, we see a similar distribution of prices, although the probably “expensive” price is slightly lower.
+With our previously established threshold of $15, we see a similar distribution of prices, although the probable “expensive” price is slightly lower.
 The point, of course, is that for me and my tight budget, “expensive” is tantamount to over $15, and thus this QUD is similar to the former one asking if the ice cream is “less than $15”.
 So, let’s say I just got paid and now I have $150 in my wallet!
 Sweet.
 By altering the QUD to reflect that “expensive” is over $150, we see that the prices still maintain a likely distribution (based on their probabilities), but then the likelihood that someone says that $20 or $30 is expensive is low, since it is way within my budget.
 Similarly, “cheap” also tends to gather most of the likely prices toward the lower end, as we have assumed most ice cream prices are not going to be in the double-digits.

 Here is the full model.